RicardoEgas/recipe-app/README.md

 # 📖 Blog app <a name="about-project"></a>

-**Recipe app** is fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+**Recipe app** involves building a recipe-sharing web application using Ruby on Rails.
+The application allows users to sign up, log in, create recipes, and share them publicly.

 ## 🛠 Built With <a name="built-with"></a>